magnitov/protease_annotation_pipeline/README.md

 ## Purpose

 The goal of these scripts is to provide an example workflow of the protease-peptide structure annotation prior to the modelling step described in [https://github.com/rochoa85/Modelling-Protease-Substrates](https://github.com/rochoa85/Modelling-Protease-Substrates).
 The first script is focused on the annotation of the proteases with necessary information from publicly available resources.
-The second script allows the annotation and assignment of the binding pockets to each substrate residue using the reference substrate, and projecting the obtained pockets to other target substrates.
+The second script allows the assignment of the binding pockets to each substrate residue by using the annotation of the reference substrate and protease.

 ## Extra files required